mongodb/motor/doc/differences.rst

 Connecting to MongoDB
 ---------------------

-Motor provides a single client class, `MotorClient`.
+Motor provides a single client class, :class:`MotorClient`.
 Unlike PyMongo's :class:`~pymongo.mongo_client.MongoClient`, Motor's client class does not begin connecting in the background when it is instantiated.
 Instead it connects on demand, when you first attempt an operation.